Carpal tunnel syndrome

 - 6. What you can do yourself without using medication

-- 7. Workouts you can do at home
+- 7. Exercises you can do at home

 - 8. Preventive habits for the future